Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 The fireplace below has a mixed base of:

-topped with 2 lbs of Blue Green Reflective and 1 lb of Jade Green Topper.
+topped with 2 lbs of Blue Green Reflective Base Glass and 1 lb of Jade Green Topper.

 here are the pictures from start to finish, a couple of the pictures were a little fuzzy from the customer.
 Oh well.